AyanDeb233/ecom-project/README.md

 # ecom-project
-Ecom - A modern e-commerce website for seamless online shopping.
+Ecom - A web design project for the Programming Hero Web Development Kickstart course, focusing on building an e-commerce website.